It’s a week adoptees will never forget.

 A week of Holt camp will be one of the best experiences of your life.
 Along with other adoptees, you’ll have the chance to try new things, make new friends and discuss issues that are important and unique to adoptees.
 No matter which location you attend, you’ll fill your days playing group games, developing skits, playing sports, swimming, living in cabins, exploring your identity, eating great food, creating arts and crafts, and hanging out with new and old friends.

-Eligible participants: This program is available to all domestic, international, transracial or transcultural adoptees ages 9-17.
+Eligible participants: This program is available to all domestic, international, transracial or transcultural adoptees — placed through any agency — who are between the of ages of 9-17.

 Highlights of Holt Camp in Oregon